notional-finance/contracts-v2/certora/NOTES.md

 }
 ```

-- How do you do the `forall uint256 x.` syntax?
+- How do i iterate over arrays (GovernanceActions.spec)
-- How do you iterate over arrays?
+- How do i cast integers and do two's complement (Portfolio.spec)
-- Can you convert between integer types?

 ## Feature requests: